mwcrox/Startup/README.md

 WebSocket data: I would like to display a random meme that would be something similar to "Play ball".
 I will have one picture for the mean time until will get to this part.

 ![My connect four board with the computer telling you the best move](https://github.com/mwcrox/Startup/blob/main/Snip.png)

+Made the AI and put the github link at the bottom right.